• Home

 There are too many to-do list apps.
 Trying them all would be a massive task, and I know because I did it.

 Why are there so many apps for something easily done with sticky notes or any other scrap of paper?
 Because managing tasks is an intensely—even irrationally—personal thing.
 People will reject anything that doesn't feel right.
-That's a good instinct, but it makes it hard to find the right app.
+That's a good instinct, but it makes it hard to find the right app for you.

-To that end, we've been hard at work researching the best to-do apps, trying to find the right ones for various use cases.
-Research for these pieces was exhaustive.
-We started by finding the best apps for every platform: Android, Windows, macOS, and iPhone/iPad.
-We then tried the top-rated apps in every respective app store, and spent way too much time making to-do lists on one app after another.
+To that end, I've been hard at work researching the best to-do apps, trying to find the right ones for various use cases.
+I tried the top-rated apps in every respective app store and on the web and spent way too much time making to-do lists on one app after another.
+There's even a whole category of AI-powered to-do apps that claim to revolutionize everything.
+(To spoil the surprise, they don't—and I didn't find any of them good enough at the important parts of managing a task list to recommend.)

-And now I'm offering you what I feel is the cream of the crop.
+So let's look at what I feel is the cream of the crop.
 Whatever you're looking for, one of these task management apps is going to be right for you.
-Click on any app to learn more about why I chose it, or keep reading for more context on to-do list apps.

 The best to-do list apps